BEST ROOMMATE STORY

 Theo and Joe, 2011

-Theo Khayat ’15 met Joe Salemi ’15 on Move-In Day their freshman year at Bradley, August of 2011.
+Theo Khayat ’15 met Joe Salemi ’15 on Move-In Day their first year at Bradley, August of 2011.
 They have lived together in Wyckoff Hall, the Delta Tau Delta house, Bradley off-campus, another Bradley off-campus.
 After graduation, they lived together in Humboldt Park in Chicago and then moved into the Loop in Chicago.
 They are now living apart from each other for the first time in eight years and still remain great friends to this day.
 Complete opposite temperaments but kindred spirits for life, thanks to Bradley University!

 Submitted by Theo’s mom, Debbi